Tell us a little about yourself and the educational or career path you took to get to where you are now?

-What do you find to be the most challenging about being a lawyer [or law student, legal apprentice, or other legal professional]?
+What do you find to be the most challenging about being a law student?

-What do love most about being a lawyer [or law student, legal apprentice, or other legal professional]?
+What do love most about being a law student?

 What are some of the needs you see in your community that you are hoping to address through your work?